Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Data

 In our analysis, we employ the catalogue generated from the Legacy North SDSS galaxy distribution, constructed using a $5\sigma$ persistence threshold and two smoothing cycles.
 This specific parameter choice is the most conservative and restrictive, ensuring that the identified filaments are highly reliable.
 A consequence of this strict selection is a significant reduction in the number of detected Minima and, even more so, of Maxima, leaving only a few of these critical points in the final catalogue.
 The specific combination of persistence threshold and smoothing adopted here was selected based on the extensive analysis of \cite{Izzo2025}, who used these same DisPerSE catalogues to investigate potential variations in the HOD as a function of environment, a probe inherently linked to secondary bias.
 We have verified that using less restrictive catalogues yields consistent trends, although the amplitude of the relative bias differences decreases due to the inclusion of less prominent and noisy structures.

 With this description of the cosmic web, the environment of each central galaxy in the \cite{rodriguez2020} group catalogue was characterised by quantifying its relative location within the geometry of the cosmic web, rather than using a purely categorised environmental label.
 This was achieved by calculating the minimum three-dimensional distance of each galaxy to the various critical points defined by DisPerSE.
 These distances are not a direct measure of local density, but rather an indicator of the proximity to the nearest large-scale morphological structure (nodes, filaments, or walls).
 We specifically focus on four types of critical points: Maxima, Filament saddles, Wall saddles, and Minima, as they represent the most commonly defined cosmic web environments.
 Throughout this work, we denote the corresponding distances as $d_{\rm Max}$, $d_{\rm Fsadd}$, $d_{\rm Wsadd}$, and $d_{\rm Min}$, respectively.
-The Maxima are typically associated with high-density regions, the saddles correspond to Filaments and Walls, and the Minima are linked to voids or empty cosmic areas.
 This distance-based quantitative approach provides a continuous measure of environmental influence.
 It allows us to classify the structures in a manner directly analogous to the methodology established in the simulation-based work of \cite{MonteroRodriguez2024}.

 The distribution of the minimum distance to the DisPerSE critical points is shown as histograms in Fig. \ref{Diatancesplots-hist}.
 In addition, Figure \ref{Diatancesplots} presents the $\log_{10}$-scaled, colour-coded maps tracing how these distances vary across the large-scale structure within a $-5^{\circ}$-to-$15^{\circ}$ declination slice of the SDSS Legacy North survey.
 The vast distances to Maxima seen in these figures are a direct reflection of our conservative DisPerSE parameter choice, which naturally yields a very low number of nodes.